microsoft/ignite-learning-paths/mod/mod30/README.md

 As a bonus, you can show the "events" in storage to display the subscription and related metrics.

 ## Demo: Social Media Integration with Logic Apps

+1. Navigate to the logic app and explain the steps.
+Point out how there is no code at all to authenticate with and/or search Twitter.
+It's just a simple step.
+2. Do not expand the variables and reveal the token secret.
+3. Open the HTTP post and show how it is possible to build URL, headers, and even payload
+4. Tweet
+5. Enable the logic app and run the trigger
+6. Show the push notification

 ## Demo: Automatic Image Captioning with Cognitive Services